pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

     row show status
     ```

  - Submitting and running all the project's available parts (general example only).
 See the `row show status` output for the part names.
-This can also be uese for local project running, which all depends on the system and the `cluster.toml` that is used.
+Note this can be run on the HPC or locally.
+However, if `row submit` is run locally like this, then you must remove the HPC parts in the `workflow.toml` file (see the notes in the `workflow.toml`).

     **Run the following command and test/review the output to make sure it is submitting the correct slurm scripts or local output:**
     ```bash